EB.

 1. Own your audience

-2. In order to do that, create content that is as custom tailored to your audience as possible
+2. In order to do that, create outstanding content (maybe with these content creation rules]) that is as custom tailored to your audience as possible

 3. Spend less time worrying about the packaging